mattruzicka/evolvable/README.md

 # Evolvable

 [![Gem Version](https://badge.fury.io/rb/evolvable.svg)](https://badge.fury.io/rb/evolvable) [![Maintainability](https://api.codeclimate.com/v1/badges/7faf84a6d467718b33c0/maintainability)](https://codeclimate.com/github/mattruzicka/evolvable/maintainability)

-A framework for building evolutionary behaviors in Ruby.
+A framework for building evolvable applications.

 [Evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) build upon ideas such as natural selection, crossover, and mutation to construct relatively simple solutions to complex problems.
-This gem has been used to implement evolutionary behaviors for [visual, textual, and auditory experiences](https://projectpag.es/evolvable) as well as a variety of AI agents.

-With a straightforward and extensible API, Evolvable aims to make building simple as well as complex evolutionary algorithms fun and relatively easy.
+This framework provides abstractions for building simple and complex evolutionary algorithms that are adaptable to any domain.

 ### The Evolvable Abstraction

 Population objects are composed of instances that include the `Evolvable` module.
 Instances are composed of gene objects that include the `Evolvable::Gene` module.
-Evaluation and evolution objects are used by population objects to evolve your instances.
-An evaluation object has one goal object and the evolution object is composed of selection, crossover, and mutation objects by default.
-All classes exposed by Evolvable are prefixed with `Evolvable::` and can be configured, inherited, removed, and extended.
+Evaluation and evolution objects are used by populations to evolve instances.
+They can be configured, extended, and swapped.

 ## Installation